-The goals of the Support Section are to manage ancillary support functions of the agency to include:
+The goal of the Support Section is to manage ancillary support functions of the agency to include:

-- Provide a safe and efficient environment for the secure storage of all evidence and property recovered by members of the Department - Enhance the safety and security of the work environment for members of the police department and its visitors to the Headquarters facility - Enhance service to the community by constructing police reports over the telephone, thereby eliminating the need for zone cars to be dispatched to calls generally considered informational or for report purposes that usually require no investigative follow-up - Coordinate maintenance and construction projects at all police facilities - Manage and maintain fleet operations in coordination with Gwinnett County Fleet Maintenance
+- Providing a safe and efficient environment for the secure storage of all evidence and property recovered by members of the department. - Enhancing the safety and security of the work environment for members of the Police Department and its visitors to the Headquarters facility. - Enhance service to the community by constructing police reports over the telephone, thereby eliminating the need for zone cars to be dispatched to calls generally considered informational or for report purposes that usually require no investigative follow-up. - Coordinating maintenance and construction projects at all police facilities. - Managing and maintaining fleet operations in coordination with Gwinnett County Fleet Maintenance.

-The Support Section is comprised of four units: Facilities Management Unit, Fleet Operations Unit, Lobby Officer/Building Security/Tele-Serve Unit, and the Property and Evidence Unit.
+The Support Section is comprised of four units:

+- Facilities Management Unit

+- Fleet Operations Unit

+- Lobby Officer/Building Security/Tele-Serve Unit

+- Property and Evidence Unit